 Remember: in standard unfair dismissal claims, the burden of proof rests on the employer to show that the dismissal falls into one of the mentioned five categories.
 However, you must have at least two years’ continuous service to bring a standard unfair dismissal claim.

-Constructive dismissal differs from other types of dismissals as it is applies in cases where you have resigned in response to your employer’s conduct towards you rather than your employer actively dismissing you from your job.
+Constructive dismissal differs from other types of dismissals as it is affected not by your employer actively dismissing you from your job, but by your own resignation in response to your employer’s conduct towards you.
 Unlike standard unfair dismissal claims, the burden of proof falls on you to prove that you were constructively dismissed and not on your employer.

 To claim constructive dismissal, you must be able to point to a major or significant breach of your employment contract by your employer and your resignation in response to that breach must not be unreasonably delayed.
 Acting quickly in resigning after a major or significant breach is critical, as any delay could be interpreted as you waiving your employer’s breach of contract – at which point the argument of constructive dismissal can no longer be raised.